Online raffle scams (and how to avoid them)

 The Nova Scotia Firefighters run their (legitimate, licensed) raffles through Rafflebox.
 As you can see, they have a substantial amount of “likes” and “followers”, which is a good sign the account is real.

-Look at the page’s “About” section – do the address and website seem legit?
-(In this case, they are.)
+Take a peek at the page’s “About” section – does the address and website look genuine?
+(In this case, they sure do!)

-Another indicator is the “creation date” of a page.
-You can check this out under the “Page transparency” tab.
-Is the page brand new or has it been around a while?
-If it’s a fresh page running a major contest, something may be off.
+Another clue is the “creation date” of a page.
+Is the page brand new or has it been around for a while?
+If it’s a fresh page hosting a big raffle, something might be fishy.

 Now let’s look at a fake Facebook giveaway.